satishgoda/learningprocessing/README.md

 # Learning Processing

-One of my resolutions of 2016 is to revist and utilize the Processing software framework to improve my Math sills.
+One of my resolutions of 2016 is to revist and utilize the Processing software framework to improve my skills.
 If you are not aware of Processing, please head over to https://processing.org without any delay.

 # Python